 Rumors of the death of the cover letter have been exaggerated.
 Cover letters often do make a difference – especially if you give yours advantages like the following.

 1: An attention-getting opening.
 What do you think is the #1 most interesting or impressive thing about you, from the point of view of the employer you’re writing to?
 Start with that.
 Or figure out what their pain points are, and start by presenting yourself as the solution to their problems.
 Either of these approaches would be much more effective than “I am writing to express my interest in the blah blah position.
 My resume is attached.”

 2: Your Key Selling Points.
-Emphasis on what you most want employers to notice – the top three to five reasons why they should hire you instead of someone else.
+What are the top three to five reasons why they should hire you instead of someone else?
+Identify these key selling points and emphasize them in your letter.

 3: Evidence that you are especially motivated to work for them: Do some research and mention what you discovered that makes you a good fit.